Tim Davie: As Director-General

+Tenure

+Davie expressed concern on the targeting of Persian journalists in the BBC by Iran, saying they witnessed "significant and increasingly alarming" escalation in attempts to pressure BBC Persian journalists' families in Iran, including arbitrary interrogations, travel bans, passport confiscations, and threats of asset seizures.

-In September 2020, appearing before the Digital, Culture, Media and Sport Committee, Davie justified the salary of BBC's highest paid star Gary Lineker saying the salary was worth it because of the value of analysis to the viewing audience.
+In September 2020, appearing before the Digital, Culture, Media and Sport Committee, Davie justified the salary of BBC's highest paid star Gary Lineker, saying the salary was worth it because of the value of analysis to the viewing audience.

-In October 2020, he set out new guidelines for BBC staff, stating that they should avoid expressing their personal views on current issues of political controversy (which he called 'virtue signalling') on their own private social media accounts.
+In October 2020, Davie set out new guidelines for BBC staff, stating that they should avoid expressing their personal views on current issues of political controversy (which he called "virtue signalling") on their own private social media accounts.
 He said this was to reduce perceived bias in the BBC.
 This would include a ban on news reporters taking part in "public demonstrations or gatherings about controversial issues", with some BBC managers citing trans rights and Black Lives Matter as examples.
 Davie later said that journalists could attend events such as Pride marches if they were "celebratory" and not "taking a stand on politicised or contested issues".

-Davie has stated "As editor in chief of the BBC I think one of our founding principles is impartiality and that’s what we are delivering on".
-In August 2020 he announced his intention for the BBC to "find a better balance of satirical targets rather than constantly aiming jokes at the Tories."
-He has announced his support of the licence fee as opposed to a Netflix style subscription service.
+Davie has stated: "As editor in chief of the BBC I think one of our founding principles is impartiality and that's what we are delivering on".
+A former Conservative Party candidate, Davie announced his intention in August 2020 for the BBC to "find a better balance of satirical targets rather than constantly aiming jokes at the Tories."
+He announced his support of the licence fee as opposed to a Netflix style subscription service.

 In December 2021, Davie was elected to the Executive Board of the European Broadcasting Union.
 He was re-elected in December 2022 to serve a further two years on the Board, until December 2024.